 Financial Criteria: Income, Assets & Home Ownership

 The applicant income limit is equivalent to 300% of the Federal Benefit Rate (FBR), which increases on an annual basis in January.
-In 2021, an applicant, regardless of marital status, can have a monthly income up to $2,382.
-When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,382 / month.
+In 2022, an applicant, regardless of marital status, can have a monthly income up to $2,523.
+When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,523 / month.
 When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of his/her spouse.
 Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a spousal income allowance, also called a monthly maintenance needs allowance.
-There is a minimum income allowance, set at $2,155 / month (effective July 2020 – June 2021), which is intended to bring a non-applicant spouse’s monthly income up to this amount.
-There is also a maximum income allowance, which is $3,259.50 / month (effective January 2021 – December 2021), and is dependent on the non-applicant spouse’s shelter and utility costs.
+There is a minimum income allowance, set at $2,288.75 / month (effective July 2022 – June 2023), which is intended to bring a non-applicant spouse’s monthly income up to this amount.
+There is also a maximum income allowance, which is $3,435 / month (effective January 2022 – December 2022).
+While this potentially allows a non-applicant a higher income allowance, the exact amount one can receive is dependent on their shelter and utility costs.
+However, a spousal income allowance can never push a non-applicant’s total monthly income over $3,435.
 This monthly maintenance needs allowance is intended to ensure the non-applicant spouse does not become impoverished.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

 Assets should not be given away or sold under fair market value within 60-months of long-term care Medicaid application.
 This is because Medicaid has a look back rule and violating it results in a penalty period of Medicaid ineligibility.